anyuzer/arc-date/README.md

 There are 15 other "zones" that have different DST days/rules which are not currently supported (in which case, standard adjustment will occur but the +/- hour will not).

 For non DST timezones, format will adjust correctly as expected.
+The goal is eventually to support all zones, but in the meantime if somebody needs zone support sooner please ask or submit a PR.